Advice & Support with LGBTQ+ Breakups & Separation

 - Dean speaks plain English (and can swear like a virtuoso if you like, or not at all if you prefer).
 He works cooperatively with your relationship (no unnecessary silence, or just "hmms...").

-- Dean was originally accredited by his first professional body 15 years ago; he is now an accredited registrant with The National Counselling and Psychotherapy Society.
+- Dean was originally accredited by his first professional body 16 years ago; he is now an accredited registrant with The National Counselling and Psychotherapy Society.
 Accreditation is a valued recognition of a counsellor's substantial experience.
 Dean is also a member of the Psychotherapy and Counselling Union of Great Britain.

 - Dean is a British Counsellor working from the South of England.
 Unlike other counselling services operating from abroad Dean is registered, accredited, insured & supervised from within England (not from abroad).

-If any of this resonates with you and your partner(s), you should probably meet with the Gay Relationship Counsellor: Dean Richardson MNCPS (Accred/Reg) via Zoom, Skype, Whatsapp and other secure, reliable video conferencing media.
+If any of this resonates with you and your partner(s), you should probably meet with the Gay Relationship Counsellor: Dean Richardson MNCPS (Accred/Reg) via Zoom, Teams, Whatsapp and other secure, reliable video conferencing media.

 Dean focuses on LGBT/QIA+ relationships as a specialty in therapy.
 He works with individuals, couples and small groups.
-Plus, he's qualified to a postgraduate level (Chichester PG Diploma in Psychodynamic / Systemic Couple Counselling, IGA National Foundation in Group Counselling), and works as a private practice counsellor employing 25+ years experience*.
+Plus, he's qualified to a postgraduate level (Chichester PG Diploma in Psychodynamic / Systemic Couple Counselling, IGA National Foundation in Group Counselling), and works as a private practice counsellor employing 26+ years experience*.

 (*Very Important: not all counsellors have such specific skills for working with couples nor groups.
 Those who are initially trained to use common "Individual" Counselling skills have no experience in working therapeutically with relationships.
 Such counsellors may try, perhaps out of misplaced goodwill, to employ "individual" techniques (multiplied by 2) but the couple or group will find that the approach is ineffective.
 Simply put: it's the wrong approach; your relationship is not part of the counsellor's primary theoretical framework.
 Remember always to ask your potential counsellor: "what qualifies you to work with our relationship?" and trust your instincts based on what you hear.